reactiflux/reactiflux.com/src/transcripts/jenny-truong.md

 [00:49:15] **Jenny Truong:** Yeah, that's one way to put it.

 [00:49:17] **Carl Vitullo:** Yeah.
 Yeah.
 I, you know what, like, it's all connected.
 You influence one thing and it'll affect the other.
 Well, we're coming up on an hour here.
-I, I, I did want to, so I, I had looked up Dr. Sandra Dalton Smith and found she has a book called Sacred Rest.
+I did want to, so I, I had looked up Dr. Sandra Dalton Smith and found she has a book called Sacred Rest.

 [00:49:32] Are you familiar with that?

 [00:49:34] **Jenny Truong:** I am, I actually haven't read the full book yet, but it goes into so many details on like what your human, human body is capable of, and the mind.
 So if you have the time, let's.
 Listen to the podcast or read it.
 There's also plenty of articles that she's written as well.

 [00:49:51] **Carl Vitullo:** Yeah.
 Okay.
-Yeah, I, I, I came prepared with a link to that, so yeah, definitely, like if you're feeling stressed, if you're feeling burned out, maybe that's a good resource to, uh, learn some tools to rest.
+Yeah, I came prepared with a link to that, so yeah, definitely, like if you're feeling stressed, if you're feeling burned out, maybe that's a good resource to, uh, learn some tools to rest.
 Just good for everyone.
 Everyone gets stressed.
 Everyone needs rest.
 All right, Jenny, thank you so much for coming out.

 [00:50:07] Before we close, anything else you, uh, you wanna close on?

 ## [00:50:10] Remember you're human